JoeCameron1/IndividualProject/ProjectLog.md

 26/03/2018 | 8 Hours | Finished the Conclusion chapter.
 27/03/2018 | 8 Hours | Finalised the dissertation.
 28/03/2018 | 8 Hours | Finished the dissertation project and handed in the dissertation and code.

+## Total Time Spent on Project and Dissertation = 457 Hours